Let’s start with a question.

 N: I have to leave three hours early today.
 M: That’s not easy.
 How come?

 Well, we have one more useful phrase to look at.
-You’ve finished most of the lesson.
+You’ve finished most of this lesson from Oxford Online English.
 How did you find it?

 This is another very common question which is often misunderstood!